openresty/sregex/README.markdown

 Copyright and License
 =====================

+Part of this code is from the NGINX opensource project: http://nginx.org/LICENSE

-This module is licensed under the BSD license.
+This library is licensed under the BSD license.

 Copyright (C) 2012, 2013, by Yichun "agentzh" Zhang (章亦春), CloudFlare Inc.